 Brainstorming new ideas with the other founders.
-Whenever we get together for a coffee or general catch up during the day we often have very challenging but productive conversations.
+Whenever we get together for a coffee or general catch-up during the day we often have very challenging but productive conversations.
 I also love talking to customers.

 Putting out fires.
 Part of my job is to ensure things run smoothly for both our team and our customers.
 Unfortunately things don’t always go to plan, and a lot of the time it falls with me to sort out.
 But that’s all part of the fun!

 Focus on one thing at a time.
 This is easier said than done when you often have multiple conflicting priorities and are pulled in different directions, but as much as possible I try to tackle one task at a time.
 Sometimes I’ll turn emails off for an hour if I really need to nail something.

 I measure my accomplishments by that of my teams.
-If they’re doing well then so am I. Productivity wise, I like to keep a hand written list of priorities for the day in my diary, so I make sure I get through those.
+If they’re doing well then so am I. Productivity wise, I like to keep a handwritten list of priorities for the day in my diary, so I make sure I get through those.

 I’m generally able to put things in perspective and not get too stressed.
 My attitude is to do everything you can at the highest possible level, and if that’s not enough then learn from it.
-Although in saying that, I do definitiely find a few moments during a month when I feel the pressure building if I’m getting pulled in a few different directions, or things aren’t going well.
+Although in saying that, I do definitely find a few moments during a month when I feel the pressure building if I’m getting pulled in a few different directions, or things aren’t going well.
 The key is to also not stress about things that are outside of your control.
-As far as mindfullness goes, I think the most basic form of this is just appreciating all that you do have and embrace the journey that we are all on.
+As far as mindfulness goes, I think the most basic form of this is just appreciating all that you do have and embrace the journey that we are all on.
 The ups and downs is what keeps life exciting.

 I’m actually pretty good at switching off when I get home (mostly).
 I try to go for a run which clears my head and allows me to unwind.
-A couple friends of mine have just started a run club which keeps things social too (Neighbourbood Track Club).
+A couple of friends of mine have just started a run club which keeps things social too (Neighbourhood Track Club).
 You can never fully switch off when you’re running a business though of course!

-Any food and drinks that help you throughout the day?
-Coffee and Water are the only things I drink during the day.
-Food wise I try to have a good breakfast (Porridge or Eggs) then some sort of salad or sandwich for lunch.
+Coffee and water are the only things I drink during the day.
+Food wise I try to have a good breakfast (porridge or eggs) then some sort of salad or sandwich for lunch.
 I don’t snack during the day (as I have no portion control if something is sitting in front of me).